R-kill-9/Hacking-Notes/Mobile Application Security Testing/Android/Theory/Android Application Fundamentals.md

 Most applications expose at least one activity that can be launched via an `Intent`, often acting as an entry point into the app.

+**Fragments**

+A **Fragment** is a reusable, modular UI component that must be hosted inside an Activity and can be dynamically added, removed, or replaced to build flexible and adaptive interfaces.

 #### Services